-There are several imperative decisions one can make for creating an ideal custom window covering for your house such as choosing the fabric, selecting from a variety of window treatment styles, complementing with tiebacks as well as hardware, and selecting the curtain lining.
+There are several imperative decisions one can make for creating an ideal custom window covering for your house such as choosing the fabric, selecting from a variety of window treatment styles such as insulating blinds, complementing with tiebacks as well as hardware, and selecting the curtain lining.
 When it comes to keeping the heat out, at times curtains alone don’t cut it.
 Some of them would have considered using curtains made of heavy fabrics which may bring in a slight difference, but aren’t nearly as functional as when used with linings.
 Curtain linings are an imperative yet often overlooked component of window treatments.
 Apart from completing the overall appearance of curtains, they reduce the fading of fabric while acting as an insulator.
 However, their functionality depends on the type of lining you select.
 Curtain lining can be the final touch that can make wonders and bring your room’s custom appearance together while ensuring it lasts for decades to come.

 What Is Thermal Lining?

 Thermal lining fabric is wool, polyester, or cotton fabric coated on one side with a thin aluminum layer or acrylic foam.
 This thin layer offers the material with insulating properties.
 The best way of saving on your energy costs is by adding the curtains with a thermal lining as they retain the warmth within a space during the winters.
 They can also block out heat from entering during the warmer months.
 Thermal lining is ideal when it comes to keeping your space at a comfortable and optimal temperature throughout the year.
 Thermal linings possess noise dampening and room darkening properties.
 If you have single glazed or poorly insulated windows, then sustained heating is often required to keep up a warm temperature in the house.
 This is because heat can escape through the gaps and the seal of window frames can also lose its quality over time.
 Adding additional microfibre layers to your curtains not only thickens but also adds mass to the curtains thereby, offering a complete look.